openforis/collect-earth-online-doc/docs/source/project/geodash.rst

    IMPORTANT: Your featureCollection needs to be shared as public so that CEO can access it.
 If you need to leave the collection private, message the team at support@collect.earth and we can help.

 1. Click **[Add Widget]** in the upper right hand of the Geo-Dash layout screen.
-2. Select Polygon Compare in the Type drop down.
+2. Select **Polygon Compare** in the **Widget Type** drop down.
-3. Give the widget a Title.
+3. Give the widget a **Title**.
-4. Choose Basemap source from dropdown.
+4. Choose **Basemap** source from dropdown.
 This will be the basemap for the widget and other data will be layered on top.
-5. Enter the Google Earth Engine Feature Collection asset ID.
+5. Enter the **Google Earth Engine Feature Collection Asset ID**.
 This can be any feature collection in Earth Engine, including assets from your own account.
 If you are using an asset from your own account, it must be shared publicly.
-6. Enter the field that matches the PLOTID for the project.
+6. Enter the **field** that matches the PLOTID for the project.
 In the compare featureCollection widget, you will need to match PLOTIDs.
 The PLOTID column for your featureCollection can be named anything, just type in the proper column name into the Field to match PLOTID box.
-7. Enter Image Parameters in JSON format to change the color of the polygon displayed.
+7. Enter **Image Parameters** in JSON format to change the color of the polygon displayed.
 This uses the GEE feature and feature collection visualization function.
 8. Click **[Create].**

 .. _add-preloaded-image-collection-widget: